 Assistantships are offered for a 9-10 month period during the academic year (August/September-May).
 Some positions require summer employment, which will be compensated through a separate contract and remuneration.
 Please see individual position descriptions for more detailed information.

 The Graduate School Assistantship Resources website provides helpful assistantship information, including minimum stipend guidelines.
+For the 2016-2017 academic year the stipend for 20 hour/week assistantships begins at $1,548 per month.
+For the 25 hour/week assistantships, stipends begin at $1,935 per month.
 Please note, most first year assistantships will provide out-of-state tuition for non-residents.
 In the second year, most assistantships will only pay resident tuition.
 For information on residency requirements see the Office of Financial Aid website.